PlatinPython/VFXGenerator/README.md

 # VFX Generator
-Adds a block that can generate custom visual effects (particles, beams).
+Adds a block that can generate custom visual effects.

-### Currently WIP